femmerling/EmeraldBox/readme.md

 		flask/bin/python ignite.py

+Automated database creation tool available.

+Run the following:

+        flask/bin/python db_tools.py -n <Model Name> <field name>:<field type>--<field length (optional)>

+if you have an empty model, the new database will be created.
+If you are adding a new model run the following after the -n function is executed:

+        flask/bin/python db_tools.py -m
+        flask/bin/python db_tools.py -u

 # Other Notes

 Currently no documentation is available and the project is at its early alpha.
 Use carefully.